Naxos Town (Port) - Ancient Temple of Dimitra - Damalas - Halki - Apiranthos - Apollon - Naxos Town (Port)

 You will be picked up from a central location near your hotel and head directly to the green valley of Gyroula.
 There you will visit the marble Temple erected for the worship of Goddess Demeter, which is one of the most important ancient monuments on the island.

-*On Tuesdays Demeter's Temple is closed and instead you will have more free time in Apeiranthos Village
+*On Tuesdays and on the 1st of May Demeter's Temple is closed and instead you will have more free time in Apeiranthos Village

 Pick up options: